 Fix a Hyper-V Virtual Machine Stuck in the Stopping State

 Follow the below steps to fix this issue:

 1: If multiple VMs are ON and you need to stop one of them but is stuck just open the Powershell as an administrator to find out the GUID of the virtual machine that is having the issue.
 Once the Powershell is opened then type this command

 The VMname is the name of the Virtual machine with the problem.
 Please note the VMId as this is the id you will need when looking for the right process to end.

 2. Now open the Task Manager and click the Details tab.
 You now need to locate vmwp.exe process.
 Please note that you are definitely going to see more than one of such processes if you have more than one VM running.
 That is why you need to know the VMId of the VM.
 After locating this VMId click on the End task button then the VM that is stuck will be instantly killed.

 Please refer to these related articles: How to perform Windows Server backup with Nakivo or Windows Server backup utility, how to enable Secure boot and TPM on HyperV: How to fix “This PC Can’t Run Windows 11” on Hyper V, and An error occurred while attempting to connect to the server: Check if the VM service is running.

 Below is a YouTube video of how to fix HyperV VM(s) stuck in a stopping state.

-I hope you found this blog post on How to Fix Hyper-V Virtual Machine Stuck in Stopping State Interesting and helpful.
+I hope you found this blog post on how to Fix Hyper-V VM Stuck in Stopping State Interesting and helpful.
 In case you have any questions do not hesitate to ask in the comment section.